btflahar/time-travel-btflahar/README.md

-There needs to be some sort of proof of time travel somewhere around here, otherwise this will be all for naught!
+I am learning some sort of proof of time travel, gotta memorize it or this will be all for naught!
 What about that teleporter?
+I added a couple relevant ignores in my gitignore including some environments, theories, and nodes.
+Follow carefully